Dvārakā: Events

+Jain literature

+Neminatha temple complex on Girnar hills near Junagadh, Gujarat.

+Jain tradition holds that the Neminatha's marriage was arranged with Rajulakumari or Rajimati or Rajamati, daughter of Ugrasena.
+Ugrasena is believed to be the king of Dvārakā and maternal grandfather of Krishna.
+He is believed to have heard animal cries as they were being slaughtered for the marriage feast.
+Taken over by sorrow and distress at the sight, he is believed to have given up the desire of getting married, and to have become a monk and gone to Mount Girnar.
+His bride-to-be Rajulakumari is believed to have followed him, becoming a nun and his brother Rahanemi became a monk, joining his ascetic order.

+According to Kalpasutras, Neminatha led an ascetic life thereby eating only once every three days, meditated for 55 days and then obtained omniscience on Mount Raivataka, under a Mahavenu tree.

 Related archaeology

 During 1983–1990, the Marine Archaeology Unit of India's National Institute of Oceanography (NIO) carried out underwater excavations at Dwarka and Bet Dwarka.
 According to S. R. Rao "The available archaeological evidence from onshore and offshore excavations confirms the existence of a city-state with a couple of satellite towns in 1500 B.C."
 He considered it reasonable to conclude that this submerged city is the Dvaraka as described in the Mahabharata.

+Rao also states that the submergence of the city in the Mahabharata was not the last time it occurred and that the archeological evidence below the sea shows the latest submergence.
+Rao avoided any prediction of the time period of the Mahabharata, he said that there may be other layers deep in the sea, buried or destroyed.
+He agrees that many structures at the bottom of the sea resemble to those described in the Sanskrit texts of Mahabharata.
+The date 1500BCE is based on carbon dating of a particular piece.

 Submergence

 In the Mausala Parva of the Mahabharata, Arjuna witnesses the submergence of Dvaraka and describes it as follows:

 The sea, which had been beating against the shores, suddenly broke the boundary that was imposed on it by nature.
 The sea rushed into the city.
 It coursed through the streets of the beautiful city.
 The sea covered up everything in the city.
 I saw the beautiful buildings becoming submerged one by one.
 In a matter of a few moments it was all over.
 The sea had now become as placid as a lake.
 There was no trace of the city.
 Dvaraka was just a name; just a memory.